A patient—a person—is not defined by his or her clinical condition. Life is far more wonderful and complex than that.

 “These are important indicators her doctor…needs to keep in mind as he treats her.
 Several studies have shown that a patient such as Janice might be less likely to have insurance, less likely to have a regular physician, less likely to report symptoms, less likely to seek preventive care, and less informed about the lifestyle changes she should make to improve her health.
 These combined factors mean Janice is both more likely to have cardiovascular disease and more likely to die from it.”

 Clinicians are already overwhelmed with patient loads, clinical information and systems, and time demands.
 How can they possibly have the capacity to know the full profiles—clinical, social, and cultural—of every patient?

-Because the Cognitive Clinical Success Machine “thinks” about patients in the same way as a clinician (complex, ever-changing), it drives value in two ways.
+Because the Jvion Machine “thinks” about patients in the same way as a clinician (complex, ever-changing), it drives value in two ways.
 It reduces a clinician’s cognitive load by pointing the focus to the right patients and recommendations at the right time.
 And it precisely identifies at-risk patients and the actions that will lead to improved outcomes.

-The cognitive machine delivers a full portrait of the patient, including exogenous factors that predictive and clinical systems don’t consider, to establish the most accurate possible future state of a patient's health.
+The Jvion Machine delivers a full portrait of the patient, including exogenous factors that predictive and clinical systems don’t consider, to establish the most accurate possible future state of a patient's health.

 It does so with elegantly complex things called Eigenspace and Eigen Spheres, artificial intelligence components that interpret this data and give meaningful direction.
 The machine makes more than a quadrillion clinical and non-clinical considerations for each patient.
 The machine then applies hundreds of thousands of self-learning Eigen Spheres to this data for each patient in real time.
 (We’ll share more about how these unique technologies make accurate decisions for healing in future posts.)